-It’s no secret that I love food and I especially love foodie food but when cooking for a large family, foodie food is not your typical weekday dinner!
+It’s no secret that I love food and I especially love foodie-food but when cooking for a large family, foodie-food is not your typical weekday dinner!
 I have some go-to easy family meals that I make that are kid-friendly and just plain good.

-1. Mom’s Monday Macaroni – what makes it so easy is not having to cook the noodles before putting them in.
+Mom’s Monday Macaroni – what makes it so easy is not having to cook the noodles before putting them in.
 It’s a one dish meal that requires minimal prep, has minimal mess and all of my kids love it!

-2. 5 Ingredient Pasta Shells – all of the food groups in one dish.
+5 Ingredient Pasta Shells – all of the food groups in one dish.
 What’s not to love about that?!

 Easy Baked Pasta – I sauté whatever vegetables I happen to have on hand: onions, garlic, zucchini, red peppers, mushrooms, etc. in butter.
 I place cooked pasta (usually fusilli or rotini) in a casserole dish and toss with sautéd vegetables, tomato sauce and spices.
 After those ingredients are mixed well, I top with grated cheese (cheddar, mozza, parmesan, asiago, jalapeño jack or a mixture of some of these) and bake.
 So easy!

 It is similar to the Duggar family recipe except that I don’t use the canned chicken soup at all, I use spicy ground sausage instead of turkey and I use two bags of tater tots instead of 3.
-Basically, it’s a totally different recipe than theirs when I think about all the adjustments I’ve made but that is where I got the idea from!
+Basically, it’s a totally different recipe than theirs when I think about all the adjustments I’ve made, but that is where I got the idea from!
 This is hands-down the biggest hit with my kids!

 Mexican Lasagna – This meal (officially called Beef Enchilada Casserole) is from my favourite cookbook author Sandi Richard.
 It is a little bit more time consuming to make than the above meals, but it has such a comfort food feel to it and can be made ahead of time and cooked when needed.